PursueMilk/chat/README.md

 ## LICENSE

-Parody-RPC is under the MIT license.
+chat is under the Apache license.
 See the [LICENSE](https://github.com/PursueMilk/chat/blob/master/license) file for details.